 Courtney grew up in the suburbs of Boston and is the mom of a U13 lacrosse player.
 She is a graduate of Brown University and Harvard Law, and has been involved with the Head of the Charles Regatta for nearly two decades, as both the volunteer coordinator (10 years) and a current member of the Race Committee.
 She is very excited to be a part of Cambridge Youth Lacrosse.

 Alex played lacrosse at Colgate University where he was captain of the team.
 Alex also coached the boys’ varsity team at The Branson School in Ross, California.
 Alex has a 13 year-old son and a 9 year-old daughter both of whom love to throw the ball around, and he can’t wait for this Cambridge Youth Lacrosse’s first spring scrimmage.

 Suzannah grew up playing lacrosse in Philadelphia and played varsity lacrosse in high school.
 At Brown University, she decided to sail competitively and was a two time All American.
-Suzannah has a nine year old son and a five year old daughter, both of whom love to play.
+Suzannah has a 13 year-old son and a 9 year-old daughter, both of whom love to play.
 She looks forward to getting back out onto the lacrosse field and helping build the Cambridge Youth Lacrosse program.